2013–14 KNVB Cup

-The 2013–14 KNVB Cup was the 96th season of the Dutch national football knockout tournament.
-The competition began on 28 August 2013 in the first round and concluded with the final on 20 April 2014.
+The 2013–14 KNVB Cup tournament was the 96th edition of the Dutch national football knockout tournament for the KNVB Cup.
+82 teams contested in 81 matches beginning on 28 August 2013 in the first round and concluded with the final on 20 April 2014.

-AZ were the defending champions, having won the cup the previous season.

-The winners qualified for the play-off round of the 2014–15 UEFA Europa League.
+AZ unsuccessfully defended its 2012 title.
+PEC Zwolle successfully pursued the 2013–14 KNVB Cup and qualified for the play-off round of the 2014–15 UEFA Europa League.
+Ajax were runner-up.

 Participants

 82 teams participate in the 2013-14 cup.
 The 18 clubs of the Eredivisie and the 17 clubs of the Eerste divisie (excluding reserve teams) qualified automatically, entering in the second round.
 Other teams qualify by finishing in the top 12 of the Topklasse or by reaching the semi-finals in a local KNVB Cup, called 'districtsbeker', for clubs from level 3 onwards, in the previous season.

 Calendar

 The calendar for the 2013–14 KNVB Cup is as follows.

 First round

-36 amateur clubs competed in this stage of the competition for a place in the Second Round.
+36 amateur clubs competed in this stage of the competition for a place in the second round.
 These matches took place on 28 August 2013.
 11 amateur teams received a bye.